SummaryRead the full fact sheet

 While you are in hospital, staff will create a file that includes information about any tests, treatment and medication they give you.
 You can access this information by asking for a copy and adding it to your personal health or eHealth record.

 There are situations when a person can be admitted to hospital and treated without their consent.
 An example of this is an emergency situation where a person requires urgent treatment and is unable to communicate, for example, is unconscious.

 You can discuss your health and healthcare with anyone you choose, but you need to keep in mind that people who are not your healthcare providers are not bound by confidentiality rules.

 If you keep a personal health record, you are responsible for keeping it safe and private.
 However, an eHealth record is kept safe and private by the Department of Human Services.

 If you think a healthcare provider is breaking or abusing your privacy or confidentiality, your first step is to ask them about it directly.
 Start by talking to the person involved, and then talk to the organisation they work for.
 It can help to write down your complaint, date and details to discuss as this can make it formal and you can keep a record of any conversations and correspondence.

-If the issue is not resolved to your satisfaction, you can contact the Health Complaints Commissioner by calling 1300 582 113.
+If the issue is not resolved to your satisfaction, you can contact the by calling 1300 582 113.

 You can also use these channels to make an official complaint.
-You can do this online or by filling in a complaint form and emailing it to the commissioner.
+You can do this online or by filling in a and emailing it to the commissioner.